olegpoltora/olegpoltora/README.md

 ## Skills and specialization

-Software design and development more than 17 years.
+Software design and development more than 17 years, including 7 years as a Java developer.
 Experience in design and development customer data storage which includes issues of consistency and coherence of data.
 Creation cache system, design and development CMS.
 Using re-factoring, unit testing, design patterns and avoiding using anti-patterns.

-Development for Java EE platform with using **frameworks/technologies:** Spring, EJB, Hibernate, Web services, Java Concurrency/Multithreading, NIO; **application servers**: GlassFish, JBoss AS; **web servers**: Tomcat, Jetty, Nginx; **DBMS**: Oracle, PostgreSQL, MySQL; **Clouds API**: DigitalOcean, AWS S3, AWS CloudFront.
+Development for Java platform with using **frameworks/technologies**: Spring, EJB, Hibernate, Web services, Java Concurrency/Multithreading, NIO; **application servers**: GlassFish, JBoss AS; **web servers**: Tomcat, Jetty, Nginx; **DBMS**: Oracle, PostgreSQL, MySQL, Redis, Apache Derby; **Clouds API**: DigitalOcean, AWS S3, AWS CloudFront; **testing framework**: JUnit.

 ## Projects